Headshots-3346-web.jpg

 For both men and women, I have some anti-shine wipes that will absorb excess oil if needed.

 Please be sure to arrive to your shoot hair + make up ready.
+If you have added hair and make up artistry to your session, please read the next section.

 Getting Great Images